 - You are on a waiting list for a limited supply visa or green card

 - Your mail was sent to the wrong address

 - If you have changed your address, you need to let both USCIS and the specific department you are working with know right away

 - You have a security check that is taking time to process

-- This can cause futher delays if you have a common name or an extension criminal or immigration record
+- This can cause further delays if you have a common name or an extension criminal or immigration record

 Processing times also vary by the local offices.
-In South Florida, there are (5) local offices:
+In South Florida, there are (5) local field offices:

 Each of these offices has their own backlogs.
 As of recently, the local offices have been scheduling cases within the other jurisdictions to speed up applications.

 The Miami Field Office is the slowest office in South Florida.
 However, they have started interviewing on Saturdays again, which should help ease the backlog.